KaiDaLuck/EldenRingFarming/README.md

 # EldenRingFarmingAFK
 Automatic Farming Script for Elden Ring

+All versions only work if the "directkeys.py" file is in the same folder as the script.

 Only works with python installed.
+- You do that by typing "python" in cmd, after which microsoft store opens, where you can install it.

 In order to use most versions you need to install the "keyboard" package.

-All versions only work if the "directkeys.py" file is in the same folder as the script.

 To install keyboard on Windows 10/11:
 - type "py -m pip install --upgrade keyboard" or "python -m pip install --upgrade keyboard" in command line (cmd).

 Ingame requirements: